 For more information, see our page on Marijuana Land Use Issues.

-The state liquor control board is starting to issue licenses for marijuana producers, processors and retailers.
-Building inspectors and local government officials need to be aware of relevant code issues raised by this new industry -- and local governments must understand which code requirements are enforced by local governments and which are enforced by state agencies.
+The state Liquor and Cannabis Board is issuing licenses for marijuana producers, processors and retailers.
+Building inspectors and local government officials need to be aware of relevant code issues raised by this new industry, and local governments must understand which code requirements are enforced by local governments and which are enforced by state agencies.

 For more information, see our page on Marijuana Regulatory Compliance Issues.

 I-502 legalized the possession of specified amounts of marijuana and legalized private recreational use of marijuana.
 Police officers may arrest individuals for driving under the influence of marijuana and they may issue citations for consuming marijuana in public.
 Under state law licensed marijuana businesses can grow, process and sell marijuana.
 So far it appears that federal authorities will not intervene to enforce the federal controlled substances act on these state-licensed businesses if they are fully compliant with the rigorous state statutes and regulations.

 For more information, see our page Enforcing Recreational Marijuana.